MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enroll.md

 ## Support for device users

-The Microsoft Intune user-help docs provide conceptual information, tutorials, and how-to guides for employees and students setting up their devices for work.
+The Microsoft Intune user help docs provide conceptual information, tutorials, and how-to guides for employees and students setting up their devices for work.
 You can point people directly to the Intune docs, or use these articles as guidance when developing and updating your own device management docs.

 Users on personal devices running Windows 11 or Windows 10 can automatically enroll by adding their work or school account on their device, or by using the Intune Company Portal app.
 Devices running earlier versions of Windows must enroll using the Intune Company Portal app.
 For more information, see [Enroll Windows 10/11 devices](../user-help/enroll-windows-10-device.md).